pekelund-dev/codex-test/docs/gcp-setup-gcloud.md

 # Google Cloud setup with the gcloud CLI

-This guide collects the command-line steps required to run ResponsiveAuthApp end to end on Google Cloud.
+This guide collects the command-line steps required to run pknld end to end on Google Cloud.
 It complements the [Cloud Console walkthrough](gcp-setup-cloud-console.md) referenced from the main [README](../README.md).

 ## Prerequisites